• HOME

 I’m not joking with you when I say this place may have changed my life.
 They have a classic fried fish taco that’s one of the best.

-Part of the reason was that I really didn’t expect it to — they have multiple locations all over the city, and of course grilled shrimp on fresh corn tortillas and carne asada on fries is going to be amazing (right?)
+Part of the reason was that I didn’t expect it to — they have multiple locations all over the city, and of course grilled shrimp on fresh corn tortillas and carne asada on fries is going to be amazing (right?)

 I was treated to a downright feast at their downtown location, and due to being in a group, got to taste a bunch of different menu items and salsa combinations.
 The single best thing to grace my face was the spectacular Mar y Tierra fries, though again you won’t want to skip the Baja taco here.